Table of Contents

 How much does it cost to register a company in Indonesia?

-The estimated expense to register a PT (Perseroan Terbatas) company in Indonesia is around IDR 15,000,000.
-In contrast, the cost for setting up a PT PMA (Penanaman Modal Asing) company approximates IDR 20,000,000.
+The estimated expense of registering a PT (Perseroan Terbatas) company in Indonesia is around IDR 15,000,000.
+In contrast, the cost of setting up a PT PMA (Penanaman Modal Asing) company approximates IDR 20,000,000.

 These figures represent the typical costs associated with establishing a company in Indonesia.